-The Ducati Streetfighter 848 maintenance schedule and service intervals — sourced from the owner’s manual.
+This is the Ducati Streetfighter 848 maintenance schedule and associated service intervals — sourced from the owner’s manual, and also consulting parts diagrams.

 This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
 If you appreciate this work, then please use those links.
 Thanks!